NSI approves fire safety companies providing services in accordance with BAFE schemes as follows:

 - Emergency Lighting

-These schemes are acknowledged by the Fire & Rescue Services, Government, Insurers and the fire industry as helping companies involved in fire protection prove their competence.
+These schemes are acknowledged by the Fire & Rescue Services, Government, Insurers and the fire industry as benchmarks for companies delivering these fire protection services and demonstrate their competence.

 Competency of Portable Fire Extinguisher Organisations and Technicians SP101